jboss-container-images/rhpam-7-openshift-image/quickstarts/library-process/README.md

-## Red Hat Process Automation Manager Kie Server Quickstart
+## IBM Business Automation Manager Open Editions Kie Server Quickstart

-Note that, this is the development branch, the target images might not be available here, instead you can look at the [released branch](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/7.13.x/quickstarts/library-process)
+Note that, this is the development branch, the target images might not be available here, instead you can look at the [released branch](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/7.13.x-blue/quickstarts/library-process)

-This quickstart is intend to be used with the [RHPAM Kie Server](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/main/kieserver) image.
+This quickstart is intend to be used with the [IBM BAMOE Kie Server](https://github.com/jboss-container-images/rhpam-7-openshift-image/tree/7.13.x-blue/kieserver) image.

 ## How to use it?

-To deploy the Library Process demo you can use the [rhpam713-prod-immutable-kieserver](https://github.com/jboss-container-images/rhpam-7-openshift-image/blob/main/templates/rhpam713-prod-immutable-kieserver.yaml)
+To deploy the Library Process demo you can use the [rhpam713-prod-immutable-kieserver](https://github.com/jboss-container-images/rhpam-7-openshift-image/blob/7.13.x-blue/templates/rhpam713-prod-immutable-kieserver.yaml)

 To deploy it on your OpenShift instance, just execute the following commands: